-Employees who believe they have been subjected to sexual harassment are encouraged to file a complaint by contacting their immediate supervisor, administrator, or Title IX coordinator who will assist them in the complaint process.
+Employees who believe they have been subjected to sexual harassment are encouraged to file a complaint by contacting their immediate supervisor, an administrator, or Title IX coordinator who will provide assistance on the complaint process.
 Under no circumstances shall an employee be required to first report allegations of sexual harassment to a school contact person if that person is the individual who is accused of the harassment.
-To the extent possible, complaints will be treated in a confidential manner.
-Limited disclosure may be necessary in order to complete a thorough investigation.